lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

 There are several different levels of Script failures that we may encounter during the night, they all need different levels of attention from the users on the console.

-In the most simple cases, a Script may fail because of a transient condition that does not require any corrective measurement.
+In the most simple case, a Script may fail because of a transient condition that does not require any corrective measurement.

-For instance, the ``latiss_cwfs_align`` Script, that performs curvature wavefront sensing to align the telescope optics, may fail because it could not find a suitable target for the wavefront estimation pipeline, or some other non-critical reason.
+For instance, the ``latiss_cwfs_align`` Script, which performs curvature wavefront sensing to align the telescope optics, may fail because it could not find a suitable target for the wavefront estimation pipeline, or some other non-critical reason.
 In these cases, users can recover by simply :ref:`resuming the ScriptQueue on LOVE <fig-atqueue-resume>`.

 .. figure:: ./_static/atqueue-resume.png